Overview

 Other medicines you take

 While taking steroids, always check with your doctor or pharmacist before starting any new medicines.
-Make sure your GP, dentist or community pharmacist is aware you are taking steroids.
+Make sure your GP, dentist or community pharmacist are aware you are taking steroids.

-- Taking high doses of steroids with certain blood thinning medication, such as warfarin, can affect your INR (international normalised ratio).
+• Taking high doses of steroids with certain blood-thinning medicines, such as warfarin, can affect your INR (international normalised ratio).
 We may need to monitor you more closely and take blood tests more often.

 How to take steroids

-Steroids will probably be taken by mouth (orally).
-Sometimes, when your disease is severe, you might be given by injection for a few days.
+Steroids are usually taken by mouth (orally).
+Sometimes, if your disease is severe, they might be given by injections for a few days.

 Some people might need to continue taking a low dose of steroids to control their inflammation.
 If this is the case, we try to find the lowest dose possible.